 Portfolio Turnover The fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when the fund's shares are held in a taxable account.
+These costs, which are not reflected in annual fund operating expenses or in b The management fee will decline over time in accordance with a predetermined contractual fee schedule, which is set forth under "The Management Fee" in section 2 of the fund's prospectus, with any annual decrease occurring after the end of the fund's fiscal year.
+The fee schedule can only be changed with approval by the fund's Board of Directors, and, if required by SEC rules, the fund's shareholders.

-These costs, which are not reflected in annual fund operating expenses or in the example, affect the fund's performance.
-During the most recent fiscal year, the fund's portfolio turnover rate was 23.0% of the average value of its portfolio.
+the example, affect the fund's performance.
+During the most recent fiscal year, the fund's portfolio turnover rate was 28.4% of the average value of its portfolio.